thacherT1D/new-angular-curriculum/10 - Building Apps/99 - Assessment: Reddit Clone.md

 - App has multiple routes, configured with clean urls (html5Mode)
 - Uses builtin directives and filters (ng-repeat, ng-class, ng-if etc...)
 - Uses data-binding (that is, doesn't use direct DOM manipulation)
-- Uses at least controllers and templates
+- Routes directly to components
 - Router doesn't matter (can use ui-router or ng-route)
 - Uses the following patterns from the Angular 1 Styleguide:
   - [iifes](https://github.com/johnpapa/angular-styleguide/tree/master/a1#iife)